-The Panasonic Lumix DC-S5 is a superbly well-built full-frame mirrorless camera.
+The Panasonic LUMIX DC-S5 is a superbly well-built full-frame mirrorless camera.
 It offers impressive overall video quality whether you're recording in 4k or FHD, and its autofocus does an impressively good job of tracking moving faces and objects.
-The camera itself also features a wide complement of inputs and outputs for fitting different accessories, and you should be able to record for fairly lengthy periods without running out of battery.
+The camera itself also features a wide complement of inputs and outputs for fitting different accessories, and you can record for fairly lengthy periods without running out of battery.
 Its performance in still photography is also very good, with images being low in noise even at high ISO levels and an effective, reliable, and consistent autofocus system.
-Unfortunately, it's a little bulkier than many other mirrorless cameras.

 The Panasonic S5 is great for travel photography.
 Images are low in noise and graininess, even at high ISO levels, which is great for shooting in dimly-lit environments.
 It also features a wide shutter speed range, allowing for both intricate long-exposure photography and frozen stills of quick moments.
 Its autofocus system is also quick and reliable, and the camera's body feels exceptionally well-built and comfortable to hold.
 However, it's slightly more impractical to carry around compared to smaller mirrorless cameras or point-and-shoots that can be stored in a pocket or a small bag.

 The Panasonic S5 is a great option for landscape photography.
-It takes images that are very low in noise even at high ISO levels, which is good for nighttime shoots.
-Its body also feels fantastically sturdy and is rated as being weather-sealed, though we don't currently test for that.
-The full-articulated touchscreen interface is also very sharp and bright enough to be easily seen under direct sunlight, and the camera has sufficient battery life to be used for extended periods.
-That said, it's fairly heavy and bulky for a mirrorless camera, and its kit lens doesn't let in all that much light.
+It takes images that are very low in noise, even at high ISO levels, which is good for nighttime and low light.
+Its body is also weather-sealed and feels incredibly sturdy.
+The fully-articulated touchscreen interface is also very sharp and bright enough to be easily seen under direct sunlight, and the camera has sufficient battery life for you to use it for extended periods.
+That said, it's fairly heavy and bulky for a mirrorless camera.

 The Panasonic S5 is good for sports and wildlife photography.
 Thanks to its impressive noise handling capability, images should look sharp even at high ISO levels.
 Its autofocus system also does an amazing job of tracking and maintaining focus on moving objects and faces.
 Unfortunately, its maximum shooting speed isn't particularly high, which can make it hard to capture distinct images of fast-moving subjects.
 While it feels very well made and is comfortable to use, it isn't especially compact.